 Who remembers the good old days of Operations Management?
 The days when your business IT infrastructure included a couple of servers, a few dozen desktop computers, and Microsoft Office.
-All your IT operations were on the ground and the cloud was simply up in the sky.
+All your IT operations were on the ground, and the cloud was up in the sky.

 Managing Ahead of the Moment

 Complexity grows as software and hardware technology expands rapidly across organizations.
-Maintaining consistent processes and controls becomes extremely challenging.
+As a result, maintaining consistent processes and controls becomes extremely challenging.
 With the speed at which technology changes, it’s no wonder internal IT services teams struggle to keep up, let alone act strategically.

-As IT infrastructure expands and diversifies, companies find proactive operations management increasingly necessary to not only maintain business continuity but also to minimize negative impacts from the changes that come from both business growth and unexpected challenges.
-Yet, be it shortcomings in headcount, skillset or knowledge, too many internal IT services groups continue managing operations in the moment or putting out fires, instead of managing ahead of the moment.
+As IT infrastructure expands and diversifies, companies find proactive operations management increasingly necessary to maintain business continuity and minimize negative impacts from the changes that come from both business growth and unexpected challenges.
+Yet, be it shortcomings in headcount, skillset, or knowledge, too many internal IT services groups continue managing operations at the moment or putting out fires instead of managing ahead of the moment.

 Staying in front of potential challenges takes more than documenting disaster recovery plans—though as Mother Nature has proven many times recently, this is an essential operational responsibility.
 Beyond planning for catastrophic events, today’s IT services leaders must set the tone for business efficiency and growth by how they manage and adapt to change associated with day-to-day and ongoing IT operations, such as: